gsinghjay/jaysinghdevs/_posts/2023-04-10-why-update-inventory.md

   - Compliance
   - License Management
 ---

-### The Importance of Updating Inventory After Policy Changes in Jamf Pro

 In a Jamf Pro environment, updating inventory after every policy update is considered a best practice for several reasons:

 1. **Accurate information**: Updating the inventory ensures that the information in the Jamf Pro server is up-to-date, reflecting the most recent changes made by the executed policies.
 This helps administrators make better decisions based on accurate device and user data.